-IT IS THE MEMBER'S RESPONSIBILITY TO ALLOW AMPLE TIME TO DROP OFF OR MAIL ALL PAYMENTS SO THAT THEY ARE RECEIVED BEFORE THE DELINQUENCY DATE.
-All notices or invoices for assessments will be sent to Members by first-class mail addressed to the Member at his or her address as shown on the books and records of the Mutual.
-However, it is the

-Member's responsibility to be aware of the assessment payment due dates and to advise the Mutual of any changes in the Member's mailing address. pursuant to Civil Code section 4041.
+IT IS THE MEMBER'S RESPONSIBILITY TO ALLOW AMPLE TIME TO DROP OFF OR MAIL ALL PAYMENTS SO THAT THEY ARE RECEIVED BEFORE THEY BECOME DELINQUENT.
+Any notices or invoices for assessments and/or special assessments will be sent to Members by first-class and/or certified mail addressed to the Member at his/her/their/its address as shown on the books and records of the Mutual.
+However, it is the Member's responsibility to be aware of the assessment payment amounts and due dates and to advise the Mutual of any changes in the Member's mailing address, pursuant to Civil Code Section 4041.

-A late payment charge for a delinquent assessment will be assessed in the amount of Twenty Dollars (\$60.00) and will be imposed on any assessment payment that is more than fifteen (15) days in arrears.
-Further, both state law and the Mutual's governing documents provide for interest on the delinquent assessment and the late charge, and accordingly interest may be imposed thirty (30) days after the assessment is due, at an annual percentage rate of ten percent (10%)as allowed by Civil Code section 5650.
-Such interest may be imposed and collected per the foregoing sentence regardless of whether the Member's delinquent account is referred to the Mutual's legal counsel for further handling.
+A late payment charge for a delinquent assessment will be assessed in the amount of seventy-five dollars (\$75) and will be imposed on any assessment payment that is more than fifteen (15) days in arrears.
+Further, both Civil Code Section 5650 and the Mutual's Governing Documents provide for interest on all sums imposed in accordance with Section 5650, including on delinquent assessment, reasonable fees and costs of collection, and reasonable attorney's fees, which may be imposed thirty (30) days after the assessment is due, at an annual percentage rate of twelve percent (12%).
+Such interest may be imposed and collected regardless of whether the Member's delinquent account is referred to the Mutual's legal counsel and/or collection agent for handling.
 Non-assessment fines, fees, and chargeable services are also subject to a late fee and interest, in an amount determined by Board resolution.

-5. Demand Letter (aka Pre-Lien Letter)
+5. Demand Letter (aka Pre-Lien Notice)

-If full payment of the delinquent amount is not received by the close of business on the day which is fifteen (15) days after the date of the Reminder Notice, a Demand Letter (also known as a Pre-Lien Letter under California Civil Code sections 5650-5660) will be sent to the Member by Certified Mail.
-The Mutual, through its managing agent, will also attempt to contact the Member by telephone to remind the Member of the delinquency and determine when payment will be made.
-However, no assurances can be given that the Mutual will in fact reach the Member by telephone, and the Member is responsible to pay off the delinquency whether or not a telephone reminder is actually received by the Member.
+If full payment of the delinquent amount is not received by the close of business on the day which is fifteen (15) days after the date of a reminder notice, as described in Section 2 above, or if no reminder notice was sent, then within thirty (30) days after the date when the delinquent amount became due, then a demand letter pursuant to Civil Code Section 5660 (a "Pre-Lien Notice"), as detailed below, will be sent to the Member by Certified Mail.
+The Mutual, through its managing agent, may also attempt to contact the Member by telephone to remind the Member of the delinquency and determine when payment will be made.
+However, no assurances can be given that the Mutual will in fact reach the Member by telephone, and the Member is responsible to pay off the delinquency whether or not a reminder notice or telephone reminder is actually received by the Member.